The real reason for the (so called) low oil price

 If you think that you don’t have enough oil next year, there is no need to send prospectors out for greenfield acreage.
 Whatever they can do, will be ready in 10 years at best, or 5 years if you buy an appraised field.

 Two worlds clash here.
-The one of the nanosecond manager and, of course, the same nanosecond analysts that cannot even imagine years, let alone decadal developments anymore.
+The one of the nanosecond managers and, of course, the same nanosecond analysts who cannot even imagine years, let alone decadal developments anymore.

 How then can this reliably be dealt with?